Keilub/helloitscaleb/content/projects/1-wanderway.md

 ![Photo](/images/Wander-Images-13.png)

-The colors of the brand were carefully chosen, drawing inspiration from classic picture books such as "Where the Wild Things Are" by Maurice Sendak and "The Three Robbers" by Tomi Ungerer.
-These timeless stories provided a palette that evokes nostalgia and whimsy, resonating with both adults and children alike.
-Other areas that were inspiration for the colors were places that evoked story, like campfires and libraries.
+The brand's colors were carefully chosen, drawing inspiration from classic picture books such as "Where the Wild Things Are" by Maurice Sendak and "The Three Robbers" by Tomi Ungerer.
+These timeless stories provide a palette that evokes nostalgia and whimsy, resonating with both adults and children alike.
+Other areas that were inspiration for the colors were places that evoked stories, like campfires and libraries.

 In addition, the typefaces used in the branding harken back to classic bookmaking traditions while incorporating a modern twist.
 They reflect the craftsmanship and attention to detail found in vintage children's books, ensuring that every aspect of The Wanderway's visual identity pays homage to the rich history of storytelling through picture books.